metio/terraform-provider-k8s/docs/data-sources/rds_services_k8s_aws_db_parameter_group_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) DBParameterGroupSpec defines the desired state of DBParameterGroup.
-Contains the details of an Amazon RDS DB parameter group.
-This data type is used as a response element in the DescribeDBParameterGroups action. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) DBParameterGroupSpec defines the desired state of DBParameterGroup.Contains the details of an Amazon RDS DB parameter group.This data type is used as a response element in the DescribeDBParameterGroupsaction. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only